mauro-balades/Confy/README.md

 * Header only C++ library (bringing fast parsing times)
 * Statically types (with syntax previously defined by the project executor)
 * Enables efficient memory management through smart pointers
-* Extensive documentation for quick and easy usage
 * Cross-platform compatibility for versatile deployment
-* Seamless interoperability with other programming languages
 * Comprehensive error handling for robust development

 ## Show Me The Syntax!